 ,’ a series of nine biodegradable plastic tin can toppers meant to turn last night’s can of chili into a toothbrush holder, vase, desktop organizer, and so on?

 I was pretty smitten with the concept — and the idea of giving landfill or recycle bin-bound objects a second lease on life, in general — so I was thrilled to recently stumble across designer Jorre van Ast

 While Bresnahan’s ‘Tin Can Lids’ are an award-winning design concept, Jar Tops are award-winning and

 I’ve been in the habit of saving old Bonne Maman preserve jars for some time now.
 I reuse them as cocktail tumblers for breakage-prone houseguests (I save the nice glasses for steadier hands).
-Now I’m thinking I should start stockpiling even more old jars and repurpose them into kitchenware with the help of Jar Tops.
+Now I’m thinking I should start stockpiling even more old jars and repurpose them into kitchenware.

 What do you think of the idea behind Jar Tops?
 How do you creatively repurpose